qlarr-surveys/android/README.md

 ./update_react_files.sh
 ```

-The script clones the [frontend](https://github.com/qlarr-surveys/frontend) repo, runs
+The script clones the [qlarr](https://github.com/qlarr-surveys/qlarr) monorepo, runs `npm install`
-`npm install`, builds the production and debug bundles, and copies them into
+in its `frontend/` directory, builds the production and debug bundles, and copies them into
 `app/src/main/assets/react-app/` and `app/src/debug/assets/react-app/`.
 It requires git and
 Node.js/npm.